 We encourage you to help amplify the message by sharing the new PSA with your patients and their parents in your offices and on your practice’s social media pages.

 For Providers: These provider toolkits in English and Spanish contain links to the PSA videos, messaging you can use in emails to your patients’ families, and suggested text for sharing the videos on social media.
-This calendar outlines the Chapter’s recommendations on when to post a PSA video on social media each week in March.
+This calendar outlines the Chapter’s recommendations on when to post a PSA video on social media each week.
 As you join your fellow FCAAP members in posting the messages on the same days, you will help create a “social media storm” and increase the number of people who see the PSA.